city

 Aggravated assault is essentially simple assault combined with one or more “aggravating” characteristics.
 These characteristics are as follows:

-• Perpetrator used physical force, which resulted in bodily injury to the victim
+• The perpetrator used physical force, which resulted in bodily injury to the victim;

-• Perpetrator entered into the private home of another person
+• The perpetrator entered the private home of another person;

-• The assault was against a police or peace officer, or other public servant
+• The assault was against a police or peace officer, or another public servant;

 • Impeding someone’s ability to breathe.